-Specifically, let there be N factors, with the first N-1ones labeled and the last one unlabeled. x is the training sample, $y = \{y_1, \dots, y{N-1}\}$ and $y' = \{y'1, \dots, y'{N-1}\}$ are the associated real labels and fake labels, respectively, with the fake ones randomly sampled from the set of all possible labels.
+Specifically, let there be N factors, with the first N - 1ones labeled and the last one unlabeled. x is the training sample, $y = \{y_1, \ldots, y{N-1}\}$ are the associated ground truth labels and $y' = \{y'1, \ldots, y'{N-1}\}$ are random labels chosen independently of x.
 E is the aforementioned unknown encoder, $B = \{B_1, \ldots, B{N-1}\}$ is a set of label embedders, both output normal distributions as in a VAE.
-G{I} is the Stage-I generator that generates a sample \overline{x} or \overline{x}' for the real or fake branch, respectively, conditioned on E and B. C = $\{C_1,\ldots,C{N-1}\}$ is a set of discriminative classifiers that predicts the probability distribution of each factor from a generated sample.
+G_I is the Stage-I generator that generates a sample \overline{x} or \overline{x}' for the real or mismatched branch, respectively, conditioned on E and B. $C = \{C_1, \ldots, C{N-1}\}$ is a set of classifiers that predicts the probability distribution of each factor from a generated sample.
 Both branches share network structures and weights.
 The loss functions of the two branches are summed.
 For now, we assume discrete labels, and discuss continuous-valued factors in the supplementary material.

-Real branch: The embedders B map the real labels y to normal distributions.
-We sample codes from these distributions and feed them to the generator $G{\rm I}$, together with the distilled unknown factor from E, to generate the real sample \overline{x} .
+Real branch: B map the ground truth labels y to normal distributions.
+We sample codes from these distributions and feed them to G{I} , together with the distilled unknown factor from E, to generate the reconstructed sample \overline{x} .

-Fake branch: By replacing the real labels with fake ones y'i, G_I is asked to generate a fake sample \overline{x}' whose ground 265 truth is unknown.
-The discriminative classifier C_i predicts 266 the real label from the fake sample, which indicates if any 267 268 label information is leaked through E, since only E has the 269 access to the real labels in x.
+Mismatched branch: By replacing the ground truth labels with random ones y'i , G_I is asked to generate a mixed sample \overline{x}' .
+C_i predicts the ground truth label from the mixed sample, which indicates if any label information is leaked through E, since only E has the access to the ground truth factors in x.
 C are implemented as a single multi-class classifier that only branches at the last layer, and are trained with E in an adversarial manner.

 Motivation.
-1) In the real branch, by enforcing a reconstruction loss between the generated sample \overline{x} and the original one x, E should include all information not covered by any labeled factor; 2) In the fake branch, by minimizing the accuracy of the classifiers C that are trying to predict the correct labels from the generated fake sample \overline{x}' , E should exclude any information associated with the labeled factors to avoid label leaking.
+1) In the real branch, by enforcing a reconstruction loss between the generated sample \overline{x} and the original one x, E should include all information not covered by any labeled factor; 2) In the mismatched branch, by minimizing the accuracy of the classifiers C that are trying to predict the ground truth labels from the generated mixed sample \overline{x}' , E should exclude any information associated with the labeled factors to avoid label leaking.

 Training Strategy.
-As a common problem of adversarial methods, jointly training the adversarial pair of E and Ccould be unstable.
-To improve the training robustness, we operate C on samples generated by $G{\rm I}$ instead of codes sampled from the distributions produced by E (similar to [12]).
-This is because, without proper constraints, the distributions in the code space can fluctuate a lot in attempting to prevent the real labels from being classified.
+As a common problem of adversarial methods, jointly training the adversarial pair of E and C could be unstable.
+To improve the training robustness, we operate C on samples generated by G_I instead of codes sampled from the distributions produced by E (similar to [12]).
+This is because, without proper constraints, the distributions in the code space can fluctuate a lot in attempting to prevent the code from being classified.
 In contrast, with the reconstruction loss in the sample space, the distributions of the generated samples are close to the real ones, which avoids this kind of fluctuation.

-The discriminative classifiers C minimize the negative log-likelihood loss (NLL).
+As usual, the classifier C minimizes the negative log-likelihood (NLL).
 Let p be a vector representing the probability distribution for a particular factor and k be a class label whose probability is $p{(k)}$, NLL is defined as: